adpthegreat/A-Lot-Of-Crust/async_and_await/README.md

 would be clearer, maybe its because i'm still thinking of the java syntax (i did java lolll)

-Okay just checked the docs the even though we initialize the `Mutex` with a 0 , we first access the lock, unwrap the avlue and modify it, so we have something like this
+Okay just checked the docs the even though we initialize the `Mutex` with a 0 , we first access the lock, unwrap the value and modify it, so we have something like this

 ```rust